 Unfortunately, there are about as many scams on Facebook as there are stars in the sky.

-Well, maybe there’s not quite that many but it sure seems that way!
+Well, maybe there’s not quite that many but it sure seems like it!

 Some scams come and go, never to be seen again.
-But many of them just keep popping up over and over again.
+But many others just keep popping up over and over again.

 One such recurring scam is the old “Call Facebook Tech Support” scam.